HL7/davinci-ehrx/input/pagecontent/task.md

 This functionality is based on the [R4 Subscription backport](http://hl7.org/fhir/uv/subscriptions-backport) implementation guide.
-This implementation guide allows pre-adoption of the FHIR R5 topic-based subscription approach in R4 implementations and is the subscription approach that most U.S. EHR vendors have agreed to support.
-Implementers of this Da Vinci IG who choose to support Subscription **SHALL** comply with the Subscription Backport IG for the purpose of monitoring Tasks.
+This implementation guide allows pre-adoption of the FHIR R5 topic-based subscription approach in R4 implementations and is the subscription approach that most U.S. EHR vendors have agreed to support.  §task-3?^implementer^exchange:Implementers of this Da Vinci IG who choose to support Subscription **SHALL** comply with the Subscription Backport IG for the purpose of monitoring Tasks.§

 For the purposes of this IG, there will be no need for 'topic discovery' as there is only one topic of interest - [Task Subscription Topic](SubscriptionTopic-Task.html), though downstream IGs can refine or provide additional guidance around the use of this topic.
 While this topic is not unique to Da Vinci, because no standard topics have yet been defined for US Core, this IG will define the needed topic here.
 In the future, these topics could be subsumed into general-purpose topics defined by US Core and/or the FHIR core specification.

-Systems supporting subscription **SHALL** support the rest-hook channel mechanism, though they might choose to support other channel approaches.
-Servers **SHALL** support both
-JSON and XML and clients **SHALL** support at least one of these.
-Client and server **SHALL** support id-only, though they can  also support other content approaches.
-The id-only approach means that the id of the Task that was updated will be provided.
+§task-4?^implementer^exchange:Systems supporting subscription **SHALL** support the rest-hook channel mechanism, though they might choose to support other channel approaches.§  §task-5?^implementer^exchange:Systems using subcription **SHALL** support id-only, though they can  also support other content approaches.§  The id-only approach means that the id of the Task that was updated will be provided.
 The client will then perform a read or a query to retrieve the specified record(s) specified in the subscription notification.
 E.g.

 ```[base]/Task?_id=1234,5678```

-If search is used, the client **MAY** use _include=Task:output to retrieve the referenced results as well.
-E.g.
+§task-6^client^exchange:If search is used, the client **MAY** use _include=Task:output to retrieve the referenced results as well.§  E.g.
 ```[base]/Task?_id=1234m5678&_include=Task:output```